Huskies defeated the Chippewas 74-66 in DeKalb earlier this season

 Borovich played collegiately at Central Michigan from 1997-2001, while NIU head coach Mark Montgomery was working as an assistant coach for the Chippewas.
 As a senior, Borovich was a part of CMU's Mid-American Conference championship team that finished with 20 wins, the most for the school since the 1986-87 season.

 He earned his bachelor's degree in sports studies from Central Michigan in 2001, with a double minor in psychology and coaching.
 Borovich was a team captain for the Chippewas as a junior and senior while also earning Academic All-MAC honors as a senior.
-Borovich and his wife, Kara, were married in the summer of 2012.
+Borovich and his wife, Kara, were married in the summer of 2012 and have a son, Bennett.